nicolaspaul/Spotify-Website-clone/README.md

-# New Project

-This is a project of Spotify website clone.
+This is a clone project of Spotify website.
+It is made using HTML & CSS.